olawaleokegbile/printf/README.md

 This is a collaboration task in ALX course using C programming for print functions.
-It consists of Okegbile Olawale and Abodunde Oluwatobiloba
+It consists of a Back End developer-Okegbile Olawale and a Front End developer-Abodunde Oluwatobiloba